ZIMKITH/Judgement-driven-sales-copilot/README.md

 The Architecture
 ![System Architecture Diagram](architecture.png)
-(Refer to the full architecture diagram above for the Red-to-Green data flow)

 The Business Problem
 In high-stakes sales environments, generic AI wrappers (using Black Box frameworks) pose two critical risks: